Davante Adams: 2014–2017

-2016

-The work-ethic paid off, as Adams recorded five touchdowns through his first six games in 2016.
-On October 26, Adams was named NFC Offensive Player of the Week after catching 13 passes for 132 yards and two touchdowns against the Chicago Bears in Week 7.
-He topped this total with a Packers' season-best 156 yards 47–25 road loss against the Tennessee Titans.
+His work-ethic paid off, as Adams recorded five touchdowns through his first six games in the 2016 season.
+On October 26, Adams was named NFC Offensive Player of the Week after catching 13 passes for 132 yards and two touchdowns against the Bears in Week 7.
+He topped this total with a Packers' season-best 156 yards in a 47–25 road loss against the Tennessee Titans.
 On November 28, against the Philadelphia Eagles, he had 113 yards and two touchdowns in the 27–13 victory.

-Adams finished as the Packers' second leading receiver with 997 yards on 75 catches for 12 touchdowns (second in the NFL only to teammate Jordy Nelson).
+Adams finished as the Packers' second-leading receiver with 997 yards on 75 catches for 12 touchdowns (as well as second in the NFL only to teammate Jordy Nelson).
 Adams began the post-season with eight receptions including a touchdown, and the 13th-most post-season receiving yards in Packers history with 125 in a win over the New York Giants.
-He added 76 yards in the division win over the Dallas Cowboys, and a touchdown in the championship loss to the Atlanta Falcons.
+He added 76 yards in the division win over the Cowboys, and a touchdown in the NFC Championship loss to the Atlanta Falcons.